XMousset/card_designer/README.md

 **Note**: Images for **Q**:hearts: and **9**:spades: are made with `"verify margins": true` in `config.json` (*front_check.png* is used as front image).
 Those images are for visualizations only !
 Images for **6**:diamonds: and **A**:clubs: are the ones you want inside your PDF.

+### About the images

+You can use the images I created for any non-commercial use.
+Feel free to adapt them to make your own card game.

 ## Configuration Parameters (`config.json`)